AntoineB0urret/Extreme-Rainfall-Analysis-in-Costa-Rica/README.md

 ## Project structure

-This project contains the code to reproduce results from the report.
+This repository contains the code to reproduce results from the report.
 All the results from this study can be found [here](results).
-The code is divided into several sections:
+The [code](code) folder is divided into several sections:
 - the data preprocessing ([code](code/Chapter_1_Intro.R)).
 - the exploratory analysis ([code](code/Chapter_2_Exploratory_Analysis.R)/[figures](results/Figures/chapter_2_exploratory_analysis)).
 - the univariate analysis of extremes with generalized extreme value theory ([code](code/Chapter_3_Univariate_Analysis.R)/[figures](results/Figures/chapter_3_univariate_analysis)).